gvwilson/thirdbit/src/fiction/iffy/index.md

 going over them downhill at three times the speed was terrifying.
 There wasn't time to be scared, though, or to think about how quickly the Marines were closing in on them.
-There was just staying upright as she followed Ignacio around the next turn and trying not to go head-first over her handlebars each time her front tire hit a rock.
+There was just staying upright as she followed Edson around the next turn and trying not to go head-first over her handlebars each time her front tire hit a rock.

 Flat ground,
 or at least flatter.
-She struggled to change gears as Ignacio pulled ahead, her hands clumsied by her gloves.
+She struggled to change gears as Edson pulled ahead, her hands clumsied by her gloves.
 The hovercraft was a roaring blur in the distance, still too far away to help.